-Safeguarding & Training – The Group will raise and maintain staff awareness of the risks of slavery and human trafficking through cyclical mandatory safeguarding training and briefing.
+Safeguarding and training – The Group will raise and maintain colleague awareness of the risks of slavery and human trafficking through cyclical mandatory safeguarding training and briefing.

 We remain committed to the highest standards of quality, probity, openness and accountability and as part of this commitment provide a confidential reporting process for employees to report serious concerns about any aspect of our work which includes abuse or neglect of vulnerable people.

-The Group is a member of the Lancashire Safeguarding Board through which a number of related training courses have been made available to staff throughout 2020/21.
+The Group is a member of the Lancashire Safeguarding Adults Board through which a number of related training courses and materials are accessible to all.
 We also have access to and have promoted the pan Lancashire tool kit for anti-slavery.

 - All suppliers and contractors must be compliant with the legislation as a condition of business with the Group.

-- Where appropriate, we include reference to the Modern Slavery Act 2015 in our policies and procedures and ensure our Safeguarding and Modern Slavery training to our staff gives guidance to staff on the identification and reporting of modern slavery or human trafficking.
+- Where appropriate, we include reference to the Modern Slavery Act 2015 in our policies and procedures and ensure our Safeguarding and Modern Slavery training gives guidance to colleagues on the identification and reporting of modern slavery or human trafficking.

-The Group will be actively involved in the promotion of the Anti-Slavery Day on the 18th October 2021.
+The Group will be actively involved in the promotion of the Anti-Slavery Day on 18 October 2023.

-A questionnaire will be issued annually to all suppliers to confirm that they comply with the Modern Slavery Act.
+We will utilise the Supplier Relationship Management System to issue formal requests to our suppliers to confirm that they comply with the Modern Slavery Act.